 Department store Macy’s tried to do this in late 2016.
 Using IBM’s Watson, it created a personal mobile AI shopping assistant called ‘Macy’s On Call’.

-Using Watson’s Natural Language API, the cognitive mobile tool helps potential shoppers with information related to some of Macy’s retail stores.
+Using Watson’s Natural Language API, the cognitive mobile tool helps potential shoppers find information about some of Macy’s retail stores.

 Not everybody can duplicate what Macy’s did for now, because of the high costs involved.

-Yet, AI-driven virtual assistants can prove to be highly effective recommendation systems.
+Yet AI-driven virtual assistants can be highly effective recommendation systems.

-There’s little doubt that they retain the potential to transform the retail industry, and eventually help drive sales.
+There’s little doubt that they retain the potential to transform the retail industry and, in the long run, drive sales.
 Where time is money, consumers will find using a personal shopping assistant, so to speak, very effective.